What is Pleasure?

 Anxiety and Difficulty with Arousal

 People who feel anxious about feeling pleasure have often has their nervous systems wired up in a way that couples the feelings of pleasure and arousal with feelings of shame or anxiety.
 They therefore associate it with a lack of safety.
 This happens through having repeated experiences which set up this feedback loop.
-For example, when a woman repeatedly experiences pain during intercourse.
+For example, when a woman repeatedly experiences pain during intercourse (this is known as dyspareunia).
 Another example is when a man experiences shame or ridicule from an inability to get, or maintain, an erection.
 The more it happens, the more difficult it can be for a woman to enjoy sex, or for a man to get an erection.
 When anxiety gets linked with arousal in this way, arousal and orgasm can become more difficult to experience.
 In the long-term, they may even become unable to feel aroused at all.

 Our brains and bodies respond to situations based on a whole load of stored data from past experiences.
 Therefore, an over-sensitised nervous system can start responding to arousal as if it is a threat.
 The good news is that it is possible to unlearn this response.

 Healing through Tantric Bodywork

 Bodywork is a holistic body therapy.
 Sessions can gradually help the client to have new experiences of being able to feel pleasure in their body again.
 This is done through incorporating gentle, conscious breath, sound and movement in a safe space in the presence of a loving therapist, coupled with deep tissue massage.
 Read more about the power of breath in tantric therapy.
 Clients are also taught how to become connected with their bodies, using breath to start to be able to ‘feel’ more, and cultivating the ability to ‘stay with’ feeling pleasure.
 In this way clients are able to work through any feelings of shame, guilt, or anything else that may emerge in the process.
 This also helps clients to start to be able to cultivate pleasure from within themselves, rather than rely on other people or external sources for arousal.
 Read more about how this is done using de-armouring techniques.